thecluff/GullleBelle/README.md

 A fake banking website for scambaiting copied as close to Kitboga's , "Gull and Bull", as possible.

 ## Disclaimer
 Please only use this for scambaiting or personal means that do not hurt anyone.
 Do not publish this anywhere, keep it on your computer or VM only.
+The government knows each and everything.

 ## Features
 * Fake bank account sign up